Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 As regards leaf bleaching and the evils associated with it, Matt sent us convenient three-dimensionalized charts that show exactly how many photons are reaching plants at various grow light heights above the canopy.
 We’ve used his lights that replace 1000-watt HID at close as 18-22 inches from the canopy with no burning, bleaching or heat stress.
 No other LED brand or model we’ve tested provided the close distance-to-canopy, canopy penetration, and successful harvest outcomes that Lush grow lights provide.

-Yes, they’re super busy because their lights are in high demand and because they’re a small all-American company, but they definitely know marijuana growing and LEDs, and are passionately dedicated to your grow op success.
+Yes, the Lush Lighting team is super busy because their lights are in high demand and because they’re a small all-American company, but they definitely know marijuana growing and LEDs, and are passionately dedicated to your grow op success.

 One final note—you can’t trust those so-called “LED review sites” that are so pervasive online.
 Notice these sites say little or nothing about harvest weight, cannabinoid and terpenoid percentages, strains grown, what they competed the test LED model against, and other relevant details.